sguox002/leetcode/leetcode-all.md

 ## heap: priority-queue, set, map
 heap is tree based. priority_queue uses array to represent a tree structure (complete tree)

+<<-1090	Largest Values From Labels    		60.0%	Medium
+confusing question: values[i] is the value, labels[i] is the label for ith element. you choose with restriction: each label number <=Limit, total number of selection <=num_wanted. return the max sum. priority_queue to store each value with same label<=limit, and then take from bigger to smaller.
+->>

 <<-1353	Maximum Number of Events That Can Be Attended    		29.7%	Medium
 a list of event [start,end], you can attend an event each day.